vijayrajpanchall/matic-docs/docs/zkEVM/index.md

 :::info Before We Begin

 Polygon zkEVM Mainnet Beta is provided on an **AS-IS** and **AS-AVAILABLE** basis.
 The documentation contains statements about technical specifications, some of which may relate to future versions of Polygon zkEVM rather than its current implementation.
+Please read the [<ins>zkEVM Risk Disclosures</ins>](#polygon-zkevm-risk-disclosures) section.

 :::